11 Snakes Found In Java (Indonesia)

 Source: “Aplopeltura boa, Blunt-headed tree snake – Khao Sok National Park” by Rushen – CC BY-SA 2.0

 One of Java’s most easily recognisable snakes.
-This is a bizarre snake with an extremely thin body, combined with a highly rounded head, and large eye with round pupils.
+This is a bizarre snake with an extremely thin body, combined with a highly rounded head, and large eyes with round pupils.

-Blunt-headed slug snakes (Aplopeltura boa) measure up to 75cm and spend most of their life on branches, hunting for slugs and snails.
-They suck the latter from shells using specialised jaws, with extra teeth in their right side.
+Blunt-headed slug snakes (Aplopeltura boa) spend most of their lives on branches, hunting for slugs and snails.
+They suck the latter from their shells using a specialised jaw, with extra teeth in their right side.
 Instead of sucking the insides free like spaghetti, like similar snakes, they detach the soft part of a snail’s body from its operculum (shell) using a sawing motion.

 This species is widespread, ranging from Thailand in the north, through peninsular Malaysia, Sumatra, and finally to Java, where it’s very common, and not at all hard to find (as well as easy to recognise).